andreasmhallberg/readingnotes/Badawi, 2004. Modern Written Arabic.md

 # Badawi, El-Said M., Michael G. Carter, and Adrian Gully.
 2004.
 Modern Written Arabic: A Comprehensive Grammar.
 Comprehensive Grammars.
 London: Routledge.

+- Foreign words written with short vowels represented by letters.
+18

 - Punctuation 21-
   - Full stop an colon used by and large as in Latinate orthographies.
   - Invention of two dots, signifying "significant pauses of various kinds" 22